 - 2. a review/response paper (6-8 pages) based on Laura Swan, The Forgotten Desert Mothers, which incorporates the following: - a. an identification of the book's thesis and an explanation of its relationship to the title/subtitle (3/4 page-5 marks); - b. a discussion of the development of the book's thesis (2-3 pages-10 marks); - c. an assessment of the book's strengths (3) and weaknesses (2) (2-3 pages-10 marks).
-Support your arguments with specific references to the book! - d.
+Support your arguments with specific references to the book!
+Show your mastery of the book's contents! - d.
 An identification of 5 key issues raised by the book which require further study/analysis.
 Be specific!
+Think both within and beyond the book.
 (2 pages-5 marks)